ExurionTechnologies/ExurionTechnologies/README.md

 </div>

 Ebin Biju founded Exurion Technologies as a powerful, hands-on businessman-builder — closing the gap between business strategy and hands-on engineering.
-He built the company from the ground up and now leads a 35-person team, staying directly involved in strategy, architecture, and delivery rather than stepping back into a purely executive role.
+He built the company from the ground up and now leads a 10-person team, staying directly involved in strategy, architecture, and delivery rather than stepping back into a purely executive role.

 **Business Acumen**
-- Founded and self-funded Exurion from the ground up with zero outside investment, growing it into a 35-person team over three years
+- Founded and self-funded Exurion from the ground up with zero outside investment, growing it into a 10-person team
 - Owns overall strategy, pricing, and client relationships, working closely with the team on delivery — the full commercial stack, not just the technical one
 - Operates lean by design: every dollar of overhead is earned before it's spent

 **Technical Range**
 - Ships across four disciplines — games, web, apps, and AI — rather than specializing narrowly
-- Comfortable at every layer: from Unreal Engine 5 systems to Next.js storefronts to multi-agent AI pipelines
+- Comfortable at every layer: from Unreal Engine C++ systems to Next.js storefronts to AI chatbot pipelines

 **Leadership Philosophy**
 - *Lead by building* — credibility comes from shipped work, not job titles